Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Introduction

 Fix a group $G$.
 If $H$ and $H'$ are subgroups of $G$, we define $[H,H']$ as the subgroup of $G$ generated by elements of the form $[h,h']=hh'h^{-1}h'^{-1}$, where $h \in H$ and $h' \in H'$.

 We define a sequence $(G_{n})_{n \geq 1}$ of subgroups of $G$ by the following relations:

 A group $G$ is said to be \emph{nilpotent} if there exists $n \geq 1$ such that $G_{n}=\left\{ 1 \right\}$.
-If the group $G$ is nilpotent and nontrivial, its \emph{order} is the smallest integer $n$ such that $G_{n}$ is nontrivial and $G_{n+1}$ is trivial.
+If the group $G$ is nilpotent and nontrivial, its \emph{degree} is the smallest integer $n$ such that $G_{n}$ is nontrivial and $G_{n+1}$ is trivial.
 A typical example of finitely generated nilpotent group is the Heisenberg group $\mathcal{H}$ with integer coefficient.
-This group $\mathcal{H}$ is the group of upper triangular $3 \times 3$ matrices with integral coefficients and $1$'s on the diagonal.
+This group $\mathcal{H}$ is the group of upper unitriangular $3 \times 3$ matrices with integer coefficients.

 The following theorem states that subgroups of $\mathfrak{diff}^{1+Lip}(K)$ without free subsemigroups on two generators are close to being abelian.

 \begin{theorem} Let $G$ be a finitely generated subgroup of $\mathfrak{diff}^{1+Lip}(K)$ without free subsemigroups on two generators.
 Then the group $G$ is virtually abelian. \end{theorem}